 Nadia V. Gil, Global Solutions Advisor, Operations and Strategy, Google

-Danielle J. Nicholson, Consultant, Silicon Harlem
+Danielle J. Nicholson, Head of Legal, Silicon Harlem

 Ravi Ravichandran, Vice President, Chief Technology Officer, BAE Systems Intelligence & Security

 Aileen Schultz, Senior Manager, Labs Programs – Global, Thomson Reuters Labs